Breadcrumb

 The target group of the operations are young people between 12 to 25 years of age, guilty of an act of cybercrime or in danger of committing serious cybercrime in the future.
 The age range of the target group is flexible since the limits of criminal action may be tested and exceeded already at an earlier age.

-How to get involved in project operations?
+How to get involved in Exit-activities?

 The operations are voluntary and extremely confidential by nature.
 Any potential transmission of the clients’ personal data is always subject to a specific agreement with the client.